-Exhibit an original design decorated cake using more than five techniques.
+Exhibit to include a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results.
+Include up to four pictures of your accomplishments AND exhibit an original design decorated cake using more than five techniques.
 Exhibit may use cake OR cake forms.
-In addition, include a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results.
-Up to four pictures of your accomplishments may be included in the description.

-Visual Arts Chalk/Carbon/Pigment: Division A & B
+Visual Arts Chalk/Carbon/Pigment